ropensci-review-tools/autotest/README.md

 ## What is tested?

-The package includes a function which lists all test currently implemented.
+The package includes a function which lists all tests currently implemented.

 ``` r